Shreyashsao/Ecommerce-Orders/Overview.md

 9. **`Delivery_Status`**: The current status of the order's delivery.
 This text field can include statuses like "Delivered", "In Transit", "Cancelled".

-* 99.7% of the data points will fall within three standard deviations of the mean